JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 5. `esptool.exe --chip esp8266 --port COM4 --baud 115200 write_flash 0x00000 DuinoI2C_ESP.bin`.
 Replace COM port and .bin path to your actual one

 ## Configure DuinoI2C_ESP
 After flashing and powering on your ESP8266 for the first time, it will create a soft access point and launch a WiFi Manager web interface, allowing the user to configure it for proper operation.
+Note that ESP8266 will only work with 2.4GHz WiFi so the WiFi router may need to enable 2.4GHz if not done so already.

 ### Connecting to the WiFi Manager
 1. Connect your computer or phone to the WiFi network hosted by the ESP8266.
 You may connect the WiFi network `DuinoI2C_ESP` and key in password as `password` manually or use QR scanner to skip the typing if OLED is connected to the ESP.
 Or just scan the QR below in this page.